alexisvincent/lambda-machine/masters-proposal.md

 will invalidate the query, or any of the access control rules.
 This makes for simple implementation of realtime queries.

 ## Why this is cool
-- We can remove a lot of access control code from our code bases.
+- We can remove a lot of access control code from our code bases
 - Access to data is formally controlled by a system and safer due to decreased bug surface area
 - Operators can write complex access control rules without needing to write code
 - The query engine can optimize queries by heavily caching query fragments
 - Removes much of the N+1 problem
+- Application clients can express complex data requirements by directly writing database queries
+- A database client can be directly embedded in the application, abstracting away the hard distributed database problems

 ## Influences
 This work was heavily influenced by: